Siddhant21-tech/The-personal-compiler/README.md

-# 🎯 Nomad Compiler Engine for Software Generation
+# 🎯Compiler Engine for Software Generation

 This project implements a system that behaves like a **programming language compiler for software generation**.
 It translates natural language requirements into strict, structured, validated, and executable application specifications, proving correctness via a **live client-side visual sandbox runtime**.